fromzeroedu/flask-intro/README.md

-### Step #10
+### Step #11

-Now we write a simple function that checks for the right password and if not return an error context.
-We're also now using request.form.get()
+We don't want the reload issue happening after a POST, so we're going to process the login page, then redirect to the welcome page using url_for.

-Also changed the HTML field to password.
+If the login is incorrect. we'll send a flash message back to the login page.